rougier/python-opengl/06-anti-grain.rst

 Another approach for anti-aliasing is to compute the exact coverage of a shape over each pixel surface as shown on the figure on the right.
 To do so, we need of course to know precisely the shape we want to display and where it is located in order to compute the coverage of the shape onto the pixel grid.
-On the image, this corresponds to the grey areas that give us direct access to the final color of the pixel (more precisely, the percentage of the color we have to mix with the background color or any other object in the vicinity).
+In the figure, this corresponds to the grey areas that give us direct access to the final color of the pixel (more precisely, the percentage of the color we have to mix with the background color or any other object in the vicinity).
 Unfortunately, such method is not possible to enforce in a full 3D scene